dougnoel/sentinel.example/README.md

 If a browser pops up and the tests run successfully, you have successfully imported the project and are ready to build tests.

-## 1.4 Setting up the Project in Visual Studio Code(10 minutes)
+## 1.4 Setting up the Project in Visual Studio Code (10 minutes)
 Visual Studio code is a supported alternative to Eclipse.

+### 1.4.1 Installing VSCode
-It has Windoes, Mac, and Linux versions: https://code.visualstudio.com/download
+There are Windows, Mac, and Linux versions: https://code.visualstudio.com/download
+1. Select the correct version for your environment and download the installer.
+2. Run the VSCode installer.
+Accept all the default options.

-### 1.4.1 Installing Plugins
+### 1.4.2 Installing Plugins
+Visual Studio Code includes a marketplace for extensions which can be accessed with ctrl+shift+x (or the square blocks button on the side bar.)
+The extensions listed are recommended but others can be substituted.

+In the extension explorer (ctrl+shift+x):
+1. Search for Java Extension Pack, select the one by Microsoft and click the install button.
+2. Search for Cucumber (Gherkin) Full Support select the one by Alex Krechik and click the install button.

+### 1.4.3 Opening and Running the Project
+In the top left menu:
+1. Select File -> Open folder.
+2. Navigate to the directory that the project is downloaded to and select the encompassing folder.

+In the file explorer (ctrl+shift+e):
+1. Select the Maven tab.
+2. In the Maven tab, right click the project and select install.
+3. In the Maven tab, right click test to execute the test cases.

+Some tests may require some additional configurations to run.

+###1.4.4 Configuring Tests Using the Maven Commandline Options
+To setup different testing presets, open the Command Palette (ctrl+shift+p):
+1. Search for and select Tasks: Configure Task.
+2. Select the option to create tasks.json file from template.
+3. Select the option to use the maven template.

+The new tasks.json file is created in the .vscode directory.
+You can add additional test configurations with commands in this file.
+To select which one to run, open the Command Palette (ctrl+shift+p):

+1. Search for and select Tasks: Run Test Task.
+2. Select the label for the configuration that you would like to execute.

 # Section 2: Writing Your First Test (20 minutes)
 Now that you have sentinel.example up and running, let's create a new test.